 The second article by Pagan (2021) draws out violent actions from organizations using non-disclosure agreements, examining the impact on ‘victims’ as symbolic acts of murder in organizations.
 In Pagan’s account, these victims are haunted by the NDA but also continue to haunt the organization, indicating how traces of the murder continue to impact long after the event.
 Through examining ghosts and haunting, the article explores agency within the violence of the agreements, often imposed on the ‘victims’ who give their accounts at public hearings.
 By naming the violent act, the NDA’s also have a lingering, haunting affect, exposing the act despite the silencing which was intended.
-Pagan’s reflections on haunting illuminates inequalities, power relations and violence within organizational acts of silencing, while also providing a meaningful account of how silencing is never complete nor final.
+Pagan’s reflections on haunting illuminates inequalities, power relations and violence within organizational acts of silencing, while also providing a meaningful account of how silencing is never complete or final.

 But sometimes we might benefit from silencing the ghosts.
 How might we rid ourselves of demonic ghosts that tie us to past in unhelpful ways?
-In Stephen Town’s article in the collection (Town 2021), he explores organizational demons which emerged in the context of University leadership.
+In Stephen Town’s article in the collection (Town, 2021), he explores organizational demons which emerged in the context of University leadership.
 Stephen served for many years as the Head of the Library, then Information Services on the university senior management team.
 Using three vignettes of change, where disagreements threatened to stall the process, the article explores how demons from the past introjected in thinking and needed addressing.
 The paper argues ghosts emerge from such liminal spaces of change.
 He shows how others called upon him as a leader to exorcise different ghosts.
 Using phronesis or practical wisdom, Town developed processes to foster a participative approach to exorcising the demonic ghosts.
 This enabled people to reach joint ethical decisions so that different parties could move forward.

 Turning to the final article, Peters (2021) connects ghosts, film and organizations in his reading of the TV series Twin Peaks.
 The series follows a plotline of a special agent investigating a murder in a small town.
 Each episode unfolds in a surreal dream-like manner where everything is not as innocent as it originally appears.
-Using the concept of the Doppelgänger and Serres’ the ‘third’ or ‘Other’ (Serres 1997), Peters explores the in-betweenness of bodies and space, especially organizational members and space which is key to the mystery and uncanny atmosphere of the series.
+Using the concept of the Doppelgänger and Serres’ the ‘third’ or ‘Other’ (Serres, 1997), Peters explores the in-betweenness of bodies and space, especially organizational members and space which is key to the mystery and uncanny atmosphere of the series.
 His analysis of Twin Peaks demonstrates both the real Doppelgänger of the characters and the symbolic Doppelgänger of organizational spaces, all driven by the ‘Other’.
 The concept of the Doppelgänger presents an alternative understanding of how ghosts shape organizational life and spaces, where the delineation between good and bad blurs.
 The imaginary world of Twin Peaks, Peters concludes, could be anywhere and thus draws our attention to the ambiguity and unpredictability of organizational life.